 Impact on Immigration and International Students

-Canadian Citizens and PRs Get Priority
+Canadian Citizens and Permanent Residents Get Priority

 Temporary Foreign Worker Program (TFWP) Tighter Controls